clastix/kamaji/docs/kamaji-deployment-guide.md

 # Setup Kamaji on a generic infrastructure
 This guide will lead you through the process of creating a working Kamaji setup on a generic infrastructure, both virtual or bare metal.

+The material here is relatively dense.
+We strongly encourage you to dedicate time to walk through these instructions, with a mind to learning.
+We do NOT provide any "one-click" deployment here.
+However, once you've understood the components involved it is encouraged that you build suitable, auditable GitOps deployment processes around your final infrastructure.

-It requires:
+The guide requires:

 - one bootstrap workstation
 - a Kubernetes cluster to run the Admin and Tenant Control Planes
 - an arbitrary number of machines to host `Tenant`s' workloads

+## Summary

   * [Prepare the bootstrap workspace](#prepare-the-bootstrap-workspace)
   * [Access Admin cluster](#access-admin-cluster)